doMyselft/graphiti/mcp_server/README.md

 1. Ensure you have Python 3.10 or higher installed.
 2. A running Neo4j database (version 5.26 or later required)
-3. OpenAI API key for LLM operations
+3. Google API key for Gemini LLM operations

 ### Setup